OndrejMarvan/OBS_DataScience/Autumn 2025/2400-DS1ST Statistics and Exploratory Data Analysis/main.md

 **Gamma distribution** - much rarer than normal and log-normal distribution, parameters of scale and shape

 **Chr-Square distrbution** - "probability distribution in inferential statstics"

+-# 2 presentation
+Winsor mean and trimm mean - the more you trim, the less accurate data you have